Bios-Marcel/uwunote/README.md

 * libappindicator

-You can most likely install all dependenxies via your systems packagemanager.
+You can most likely install all dependencies via your systems packagemanager.

 ### Mac OS